-Here we also give the time complexity of each algorithm, we use p as the number of nodes, m as the number of Map tasks and r as the number of Reduce tasks.
-For data, k as the size of centroid data, n as the total number of image feature vectors, and l as the number of dimensions.
-(See Table 2).
+In table 2, we also give the time complexity of each part of the algorithm; we use p as the number of nodes, m as the number of Map tasks and r as the number of Reduce tasks.
+For the data, k is the number of centroids, n is the total number of image feature vectors, and l is the number of dimensions.